 A total of 6,000 parking spots in the area, including the majority of the 2,700 surrounding the stadium, allow tailgating.

 Parking prices range from $45 to $100 on the team-controlled spots for normal-sized vehicles, with spots available for oversized vehicles in the OSV lot (off Hacienda, near Procyon Street) for $250.

 MGM Resort properties Mandalay Bay, Delano, Luxor, Exaclibur and New York-New York also offer game-day parking.
 Parking passes are available for purchase ahead of time on the gaming giant’s website.
 Prices at the MGM parking lots and garages go from $25 to $50, depending how close to Allegiant Stadium a fan parks.

-Doors to the stadium open at 2 p.m. for fans who want to get in the massive facility well before kickoff.
+VIP entries to the stadium open three hours before kickoff.
+All other entries open two hours prior to kickoff.
 All fans will undergo a security screening process, so factoring that into a fan’s plan is vital to ensure they get to their seats at their desired time.